 |Clip OFF||press button for more than 2 s||Clip ON|

 |Clip ON||press button for less than 5 s||Status Led blinks|

 |Clip ON||press button for more than 6 s||Clip OFF|

 Clip: clip part

-Here is where you find the charging port and the LEDs.
-There are two small LEDs, each one with a different function.
+Here is where you find the charging port and the LED.

 This is where you can connect the cable to recharge Clip.
 The magnets will do a great job, easy to connect, easy to disconnect.